IBM/fabric-postgres-wallet/README.md

 After setting up fabric network and postgreSQL DB as mentioned in step 3 and 4, perform the following steps:
 * replace ```server/config/connection-profile.json``` with your fabric network connection profile
 * replace ```server/config/local-postgres-config.json``` with your postgreSQL credentials (in case of IBM Cloud PostgreSQL service).
-Current postgresconfig contains postgreSQL credentials for dockurized postgreSQL.
+Current postgresconfig contains postgreSQL credentials for dockerized postgreSQL.

 ## 6. Run the application